VCU School of Public Health

 The mission of the VCU Department of Biostatistics is to improve human health through methodological research, the education of graduate students and health science researchers in biostatistical methods and applications, and collaborative health sciences research.
 Faculty members conduct methodological research motivated by collaborative alliances, which in turn contributes to and enhances the department’s educational mission.
 By focusing on the integration of methodological and collaborative research, students develop strong biostatistical and communication skills, enabling them to assume leadership positions in academia, government and industry.

-Applicants must hold a MD, DDS, PhD, PharmD, or equivalent professional terminal degree from an accredited college or university to be admitted to the program.
+Applicants must hold a MD, DDS, PhD, PharmD, or equivalent professional terminal degree from an accredited college or university or be in the process of pursuing one to be admitted to the program.
 Applicants with international MD degrees are considered on an individual basis.

 This training program is designed to be completed in 12 months (three semesters: fall, spring, summer) and will help students achieve the following learning outcomes.